Centaurioun/pulp-stones/references/md/Colak_2012_Assessment_of_the_Prevalence_of_Pulp_Stones_in_a_Sample_of_Turkish_Central.md

 The currently held clinical view is that pulp stones have no significance other than possibly causing difficulties during endodontic therapy, such as hindering canal location and negotiation \[35\].
 In forensic dentistry, radiographic matching of pulp stone configurations, along with other features recorded in dental records, may provide valuable information in the identification of deceased persons \[20\].
 Finally, due to the relatively small size sample, the pre­valence figures for pulp stones in the present study should be considered with caution as they may not be a represen­tative for the overall Turkish population.
 None-the-less the findings form a basis for further studies.

+## **References**
-References 1.
-K. Langeland, H. Rodrigues, and W. Dowden, "Periodontal disease, bacteria, and pulpal histopathology," *Oral Surgery Oral Medicine and Oral Pathology,* vol. 37, no. 2, pp. 257-270, 1974.
+ 1. K. Langeland, H. Rodrigues, and W. Dowden, "Periodontal disease, bacteria, and pulpal histopathology," *Oral Surgery Oral Medicine and Oral Pathology,* vol. 37, no. 2, pp. 257-270, 1974.
 2. L. Moss-Salentijn and M. Hendricks-Klyvert, "Calcified struc­tures in human dental pulps," *Journal of Endodontics,* vol. 14, no. 4, pp.
  184-189, 1988.
 3. R. Kronfeld and P. E. Boyle, *Histopathology of The Teeth and Their Surrounding Structures,* Henry Kimpton, London, UK, 4th edition, 1955.